close search

 Help us replace the lighting and wiring in The Cathedral of the Peak to keep this resource available for the community of Tideswell for events such as craft markets, professional plays, and worship.

 The lighting and wiring have reached the end of their lives.
 Lights and cables have failed and what is left is expensive to run and maintain.
 The church is a grade I listed building, dating from 1380, one of the most important 300 churches in the UK and is the most significant and largest building in the village of Tideswell.
 It provides a valuable resource not only for the village but also for the nation and its architectural heritage.
 The present electrical system detracts from rather than enhancing services and events.
-We have plans and permissions in place to install a new energy efficient LED system and have managed to raise about 40% of the £200,000 cost but need your help to complete the project in 2023.
-If we do not get it fixed before next winter there is a risk that we will not be able to use the church.
-As well as holding many different events the church attracts over 30,000 visitors each year from over the UK providing valuable income for local businesses in the community
+We have completed the rewiring of all the power sockets.
+We have plans and permissions in place to install a new energy efficient LED system and need to raise £23,929 to complete the first phase of the project.
+We have raised £92,332 but need your help to avoid the church being dark.
+As well as holding many different events the church attracts over 30,000 visitors each year from over the UK and abroad providing valuable income for local businesses in the community

 What we'll deliver: